Skip to main content

 Understanding Components

-Experiment States are the main interactive elements in each state.
+1. Focus Components: The main interactive element in each experiment state.
 Only one focus component can be active per state.

 ComponentDescriptionCommon Uses